PubInv/design-language-for-public-infrastructure/README.md

 ## Introduction

 Public infrastructure plays a vital role in shaping communities and improving quality of life.
 However, traditional design approaches often lack inclusivity, creativity, and sustainable development.
-The Public Infrastructure Design Language project seeks to bridge this gap by providing a framework that emphasizes open communication, collaboration, and inclusive thought in the design and implementation of public infrastructure.
+The Public Infrastructure Design Language project seeks to bridge this gap by providing a framework that emphasizes open communication, collaboration, and inclusive practices in the design and implementation of public infrastructure.

 ## Understanding Public Infrastructure